HackyTeam/HackySTL/README.md

   <img src='https://cdn.discordapp.com/attachments/809046217370763274/818426647753654302/HackySTLlogo2.png'>
 </p>

-This is a project which discards any backwards compatibility thus, it's written using the latest version of the C++ standard The Idea came from another [project](https://github.com/LegatAbyssWalker/amazingCode)
+This is a project which discards any backwards compatibility thus, it's written using the latest version of the C++ standard.
+The idea came from another [project](https://github.com/LegatAbyssWalker/amazingCode)

 # Goal:
-~~To have implemented a bare minimum of useful features~~ Maintain and improve this project which was started over a year ago
+~~To have implemented a bare minimum of useful features~~\
+Maintain and improve this project which was started over a year ago

 # Features: